Guidance for Selling School Machinery and Equipment

 Remember.
 Your school does usually have the right to sell your equipment.
 Anyone employed by the school can act under the instruction of the school to sell any equipment the school wants to part with.

 The reason we’re starting with this consideration is because sometimes schools automatically assume that they can’t sell equipment.
 We hate to see good equipment scrapped or sold for parts.
-And it happens.
+And it happens more than you might realise.
 Think of the waste!

 What if the machine is broken?